RobG66/Gamelist-Manager/README.md

 ---

+ January 22nd, 2026

+ I posted the first release of my Doom launcher program.
+It's designed to be cross-platform compatible and work within Batocera.
+It's also a work in progress and can be found here:  https://github.com/RobG66/DMINLauncher

+ Nothing new to report with Gamelist Manager.
+Still quiet........

+---

  January 19th, 2026

   V9 scraping has been wired in now, but still needs some work and thorough testing.
 Media drag/drop is also working now too.
 Not much else going on right now, it's quiet....